- Population-level genetic structure in threatened species

 - Genetic aspects of behavioral ecology (inbreeding avoidance, extra-pair paternity)

-Seaside Sparrow response to the BP oil spill
+Seaside Sparrow & Marsh Rice Rat Response to the BP Oil Spill

-Christine Bergeon Burns, Post-doctoral Fellow (January 2012 – present)
+Andrea Bonisoli Alquati, Post-doctoral Fellow (January 2015 – present)

 Collaborators: Phil Stouffer (co-PI; LSU AgCenter), Linda Hooper-Bui (LSU AgCenter), LUMCON Consortium, Stefan Woltmann (Austin Peay University), Christine Bergeon Burns (Indiana University)

 The Deepwater Horizon oil spill released a large amount of crude oil into the Gulf of Mexico, an event that could have an important and negative impact on coastal ecosystems.
-Christy will focus on marsh bird populations, using the Seaside Sparrow (Ammodramus maritimus) and the marsh rice rat (Oryzomys palustris) as model species to examine some potential effects of the oil spill.
-The Seaside Sparrow is an ideal marsh bird representative because it is endemic to salt marsh, it is sedentary (non-migratory) along the Gulf Coast, it is a top-level consumer in this ecosystem, and it is relatively abundant in the study area.
-Christy will examine whether exposure to oil affects adult survival and nest success, whether C14 levels indicative of crude oil are present in feathers and gut contents, and whether a gene that is active when exposed to PAHs is up-regulated in oiled areas.
-Population genetic approaches will be used to quantify Seaside Sparrow dispersal.
-This is important because the scale and degree of gene flow within the system determines re-colonization potential after population crashes caused by disasters such as the oil spill.
-Genetic analyses will clarify the degree of movement in and out of oiled areas, which will help to resolve whether birds transport oil or its byproducts through the ecosystem.
-The study area is nested within the ongoing sampling framework of our collaborators (LUMCON Consortium), and will include replication of unoiled and heavily oiled sites.
+Andrea will focus on marsh bird and rat populations, using the Seaside Sparrow (Ammodramus maritimus) and the marsh rice rat (Oryzomys palustris) as model species to examine some potential effects of the oil spill.
+The Seaside Sparrow and the marsh rice rat are ideal marsh representatives because they spend all or most of their time in salt marsh, they are top-level consumers, and they are relatively abundant in the study area.
+Andrea will examine whether gene expression differs on oiled versus unoiled areas.
+Collaborative research includes an assessment of reproductive success, survival and stress hormones in sparrows and diet changes in rats and sparrows.
+The study area is nested within the ongoing sampling framework of our collaborators (Coastal Waters Consortium), and will include replication of unoiled and heavily oiled sites.

 Kristin Brzeski, Ph.D. student (September 2010 - present)